irobin591/advent-of-code/2020/README.md

 # Advent of Code 2020
 Here are my solutions to [Advent of Code](https://adventofcode.com/2020) written in Python 3.7.

-This is my first time solving Advent of Code challenges so the repository structure might change from day to day.
+This is my second time solving Advent of Code challenges, but I only finished 4 days the year before.

 Total stars: 24/24